 As you can see, not only does Google reach 90% of all internet users, but it also allows advertisers to target users using keywords.
 This means you can efficiently target users for keywords with buyer intent which greatly increase their chances of converting.
 In addition to this, the infographic also shows that although Google may have a higher cost per click, it makes up for it with its higher CTR and conversion rate.

 In our eyes, Google Ads is the clear winner due to its range of targeting options, broader reach and instant results.

-Regardless if you’ve been advertising online for a while or you’ve just set up your first campaign, every advertiser wants to improve their ROI.
+Regardless of whether you’ve been advertising online for a while, or you’ve just set up your first campaign, every advertiser wants to improve their ROI.
 Whether it’s re-writing adverts, improving your quality score, or removing unprofitable keywords, everyone has their own way.

 If you’re looking to get the most out of your Google Ads budget, then you need to stop it from going to waste.
 Currently, around 25% of all PPC clicks are fraudulent.
 This means around every 1 in 4 clicks are losing you money to automated click bots, competitors and fraud rings.
 The worst part is, you probably didn’t even notice.

 Since 2009 click fraud has been steadily on the rise with more and more advertisers falling victim to it every year.
 Not only does click fraud waste your money and increase your cost per conversion, but it also ruins your marketing data.